|

 Back to the Washington Original Theatre Installations page

-In September, 1922, the Queen Anne Theatre reopened to the public after a complete
+In September 1922, the Queen Anne Theatre reopened to the public after a complete upgrading which included installation of a 2/4 Robert Morton theatre pipe organ.
+Interestingly, in the news article below, a three-manual instrument is described.

-In the early 1930's the Queen Anne Theatre closed.
-The Queen Anne name was transferred to the Cheerio Theatre.
+In 1929, the Queen Anne Theatre closed and the name was transferred to the former Cheerio Theatre located at 1529 Queen Anne Ave.

 The following article appeared in a local paper: